 - Photo credit: Tomek Z Genek © Queensland Government

 Pitch a tent next to Neurum Creek and relax in serene forest surroundings.

-Stroll along nearby Lophostemon walk and discover a delightful place to swim in Neurum Creek—don’t forget to pack your bathers!
+Stroll along nearby Lophostemon walk and discover a delightful place to swim in Neurum Creek.
 Look for Richmond birdwing butterflies flitting above the water—Neurum Creek is one of the D'Aguilar Range's last natural breeding sites for this threatened species.

-Head out for bush-based adventure in the nearby 4WD and trail bike road network before ending the day toasting marshmallows over a camp fire.
+Head out for bush-based adventure in the nearby 4WD and trail bike road network before ending the day by star gazing the night sky.